Quantum Phase diagrams and transitions for Chern topological insulators

-Changing $m \leftrightarrow n$ changes the sign of the expression.
+We note that changing $m \leftrightarrow n$ changes the sign of the expression for $m\neq n$ and $m,n > 0$.
 Furthermore, the expression is negative if $m=n\neq0$ and positive when $mn=0$.
 These observations show that $C_1 = N$ for any $N$.
-It is worth noting that the Haldane model for 3rd-nearest neighbor is an example of this family of Hamiltonians since the 3rd-nearest neighbors have the same structure as the 1st-nearest neighbors but with $N=-2$ Figure ~\ref{fig:haldane3nn}.
+It is worth noting that the Haldane model for 3rd-nearest neighbor \eqref{equation:h3(k)} is an example of this family of Hamiltonians since the 3rd-nearest neighbors have the same structure as the 1st-nearest neighbors but with $N=-2$. see Figure ~\ref{fig:haldane3nn}.